Astaraxia-Linux/Astaraxia/README.md

 - [License](#license)

 ## Overview
-(blurb what Astaraxia is, what makes it special compared to other distros)
+(what Astaraxia is, what makes it special compared to other distros)

 ## Key Features
 - Hybrid build model: binary and source packages via Astral